Daniel-Ola/BingHR-Interview/README.md

 - Do not disconnect from the internet, some resources are gotten directly from the web
 - The file upload button was included but not functional
 - Selecting the year updates the users list sorted by created year
+- The design was viewed and tested in polypane browser default mobile, tablet and desktop views.
+I could not make further test on other devices basically due to the time constraint.